 Are you tired of dealing with clogged toilets?
 Or maybe your little one threw a bath toy down the drain?
 Whether it's a one-off or you're suffering from a frequently clogged toilet, it's time to call your local plumbing experts at Mr. Rooter Plumbing of Ottawa.
 Our experts have years of experience helping homeowners throughout Ottawa and the surrounding area, including in Gatineau, Gloucester and Lower Town—to name a few.

-To book one of our pro plumbers today, we invite you to give our friendly office staff a call at 613-746-0000.
+To book one of our pro plumbers today, we invite you to give our friendly office staff a call.
 We're open 24/7 to assist with your plumbing needs—even in an emergency.